Exiv2/exiv2/msvc64/ReadMe.txt

 1    Build Instructions

+1.1  Tools
+     This has been tested with the "Pro" versions of VS 2005/08/10 Express editions dont support 64 bit builds, however it is possible to build 32 bit libraries with "Express".
+     See notes below about DevStudio Express.

-1.1  Install zlib and expat sources.
+1.2  Install zlib and expat sources.
      I use the directory c:\gnu for this purpose, however the name isn't important.

      c:\gnu>dir